marklishman/colors-microservices/purple/README.md

 # Resource Discoverability

-Use the API root to see which resource UILs are available.
+Use the API root to see which resource URLs are available.

     http://localhost:8061/purple/api